 When Britt Wadner was 22 years old she married Thure Alfe, the head of AB Kinocentral which was a heavyweight in the world of advertising films.
 He was 20 years her senior.
 This put an end to her brief acting career which, within a couple of years, instead saw Britt Wadner become a housewife and mother to two children, Marie and Karl-Gustav.
 After meeting a businessman called Tage Enhörning Britt Wadner obtained a divorce so that she could marry him.
 On a visit to Båstad the couple discovered a magnificent villa called Jägersborg which they moved into in May 1945.
 Britt Wadner was at this point expecting her third child.
 They led a life of luxury, with employees including servants and a retained carpenter.
 Following the birth of the couple’s daughter, Constance, Britt Wadner began to get involved in local charitable activities whilst her husband Tage Enhörning seemed happier in Stockholm.
 The couple spent less and less time together until they finally divorced a few years later.

 Britt Wadner carried on living at Jägersborg, converting her home into a hostelry which served as a local entertainment spot from the mid-1950s onwards.
 After just a couple of years she tired of this lifestyle and sold the enterprise, and found herself lacking options once she had paid off her debts.
 For a while she made a living as a travelling salesperson selling protective furniture pads.
 In September 1959 she got a job in Landskrona as an advertiser for a newly-established radio channel called Skånes Radio Mercur.
-Nils-Erik Svensson had set up the radio station a year earlier and it was part of the Danish Radio Mercur which broadcast on the FM frequency band from a Panama-flagged vessel named Cheeta, anchored in international waters in the Sound.
+Nils-Eric Svensson had set up the radio station a year earlier and it was part of the Danish Radio Mercur which broadcast on the FM frequency band from a Panama-flagged vessel named Cheeta, anchored in international waters in the Sound.
 The programmes, which involved pop music alternating with adverts, were taped in a studio in Landskrona and then delivered to the vessel.
 The programme format varied distinctly from what Sveriges Radio offered at that time and were aimed primarily at teenagers and housewives.
 In the summer of 1960 Skånes Radio Mercur became an independent company based in Malmö, in which Britt Wadner was a part owner.
-When Nils-Erik Svensson left the company the following year she became the majority share-holder.
+When Nils-Eric Svensson left the company the following year she became the majority share-holder.
 Skånes Radio changed its name to Radio Syd and acquired the broadcasting vessel Cheeta using money which Britt Wadner had borrowed from some students in Lund.
 At its height the company had a staff of 20-30 people.

 Up to that point the enterprise had been legal.
 The advertisers included state-owned companies such as SJ and SAS.
 However, political campaigning on the subject of “radio pirates” gained speed, particularly after the businessman Jack S. Kotschack was inspired by Britt Wadner to set up Radio Nord.
 Radio Nord, which had significantly greater financial resources than its rival, started broadcasting from a vessel in Stockholm archipelago from March 1961.
 These broadcasts could be heard in the capital city and included news reports, which made the matter a sensitive issue for the government.
 Nevertheless, it was Britt Wadner the “pirate queen” and her vessel in the Sound that ended up being the focus of dramatic developments.